facebookincubator/velox/velox/docs/functions/presto/math.rst

     The successProbability must be real value in [0, 1], numberOfTrials and value must be positive integers with numberOfTrials greater or equal to value

+.. function:: inverse_binomial_cdf(numberOfTrials, successProbability, p) -> integer

+    Compute the inverse of the Binomial cdf with given numberOfTrials and successProbability (of a single trial) the cumulative probability (p):  P(N <= n).
+    The successProbability and p must be real values in [0, 1] and the numberOfTrials must be a positive integer.

 .. function:: normal_cdf(mean, sd, value) -> double

     Compute the Normal cdf with given mean and standard deviation (sd): P(N < value; mean, sd).